-Cable TV or satellite No Broadband Yes Vodafone b.
+Cable TV or satellite Yes Virgin Broadband Yes Virgin b.
 Is there a septic tank system at your property?
-If you have answered yes, please answer the two questions below: (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenar nce contract for your s septic tank?
-If have answered yes, details of the company with which you have a maintenance contract: 11.
-Responsibilities for shared or common areas a.
-Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
-No If you have answered yes, please give details: b.
-Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
-No If you have answered yes, please give details: C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
+No If you have answered yes, please answer the two questions below: (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a mainten ance contract for you ır septic tank?
+If have answered yes, deta maintenance contract: ils of the company w rith which you have a 11.
+Responsibilities for shared d or common areas a.
+Are you aware of any resused jointly, such as the boundary, or garden area repair of a shared d bute to the cost of anything rive, private road, No If you have answered yes s, please give details : b.
+Is there a responsibility to roof, common stairwell o ir and maintenance of the as?
+No If you have answered yes s, please give details s: C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
 No d.
-Do you have the right to wa for example to put out you boundaries?
-No If you have answered yes, please give details: e.
-As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?
-No If you have answered yes, please give details: f.
-As far as you are aware, is your property? (public right right to pass, whether or new terms) nt of way is a way ove er which the public has a No 1
+Do you have the right to very for example to put out you boundaries?
+No If you have answered yes , please give details : e.
+As far as you are aware, or walk over your property, maintain their boundaries for example to put of No If you have answered yes , please give details : f. ght of way is a way o nt of way across any part of over which the public has a tely-owned.)
+No If you have answered yes